MasterArcanum/Arduino_simple_calc/README.md

 <h2>P.S</h2>
 Please credit the author of this code when demonstrating or using it in public projects.
 Thank you.
 <h2>Connection diagram</h2>
-Insert a link to a schematic diagram of the Arduino, keypad, and LCD display connections.

 ![Scheme](https://github.com/MasterArcanum/Arduino_simple_calc/blob/main/simple_calc.png)

-<h2>Example of Calculator Interface</h2>
-Insert a link to an image showing the calculator interface on the LCD display.